begli-amanov/vue-monitor/REFLECTING.md

 - Label does not get aligned to the left when display flex used on parent element.
 It stays align in the middle/center.
 How to fix it?

-#TODO:

-1. Make `h3` element bigger and add "Remember me" with checkbox and forgot password container.
-Done!

-2. Find out how to change color of checkbox.
-    Done with some crazy rules on lines `244` till `288`.

 3. Button and inputs still have outlines when focusing them with keyboard.
 DONE!
 We have to use `&` near each state e.g.

 ```